 The Women’s Center for Entrepreneurship helps women achieve business success through education, consulting and entrepreneurial training.
 The center serves women across the state by providing over 150 classes, seminars and consulting sessions each year; , including loan packaging and business plan reviews for women business owners at three levels--Start-up, Experienced businesses looking to grow, and Undeserved populations.

 Website for SBDC consultants contains a wealth of great business links.

 They offer Free one-on-one Business Counseling; Low-cost seminars and workshops; Support, assistance for existing and start up businesses.
-Call to make an appointment with a Score Counselor at: (856) 457-8372 or request a mentor online.
+You must register to receive free counseling.

 NJ Business: Starting a Business

 Find information you’ll need to select the proper business type for your circumstances, register your corporation or LLC and register your new business for tax purposes.

 Resources you need to get your business started.
 Whether you’re sitting down to write your business plan, wondering about your legal obligations, or researching your financing options, you’ll find the information you need here.

 Business Owner's Toolkit